 In a small bowl, whisk

-and olive oil until thoroughly combined.
-In a bowl, combine cooled potatoes with the sponge
+together the eggs and olive oil until thoroughly combined.
+In a bowl, combine cooled potatoes with the sponge, flour, sage

 , lemon zest